IsurangaI/IsurangaI/README.md

 ![](Glitch1.gif)

 - Undergraduate of Computer Science and Engineering at University of Moratuwa
-- A former trainee software engineer at AtLink Communications Inc.
+- A software engineer at Sysco LABS Sri Lanka.